Havoc Seller Guidelines

 1.4.2 If it is a theme and it is a bundle of different variants, you can charge slightly more than if you were just selling one variant.

-1.5 Refunds - A native refund chat system will be implented at a later date.
-In the meantime, users may contact you for refunds through your linked support options and you can manually issue refunds to them through the dashboard.
+1.5 Refunds - Users may contact you for refunds through your linked support options and you can manually issue refunds to them through the dashboard.

 1.6 Behavior - Whether it is responding to a customer or a tweet on Twitter, we expect our sellers to act in a proper fashion.
 If we are made aware of anyone acting in a manner that is unbefitting of a Havoc seller, we may revoke your seller access.